LLM Platform Security: Applying a Systematic Evaluation Framework to OpenAI's ChatGPT Plugins: Attack surface between plugins users

-Since plugins can show separate functionality descriptions to the users and plugins (Code~\ref{lst:kayak_manifest}), this feature could be exploited to manipulate users into installing undesired plugins, even on the official plugin store.
+\textbf{Lie or change functionality.} Since plugins can show separate functionality descriptions to the users and plugins (Code~\ref{lst:kayak_manifest}), this feature could be exploited to manipulate users into installing undesired plugins, even on the official plugin store.
 Additionally, a plugin could also change its functionality on update to deceive users.